-We could find out from them about how they handled situations or events related to a current situation that is causing us trouble.
-We could ask them for details about what happened, how they felt, what their reaction was, and what was the consequence of their action.
+You could find out from them about how they handled situations or events related to a current situation that is causing you trouble.
+You could ask them for details about what happened, how they felt, what their reaction was, and what was the consequence of their action.

 How to Ask?

 - Listen carefully and pay attention to their body language as much as their words.

 - Withhold judgement until you have heard everything.

 - Rephrase and summarize.
 When you rephrase what people tells you, you repeat what they say in a different way to help you understand and memorize.

 - Share your own issue and ask for advice; and

 Careful thinking takes place when you grasp what you have learned, why and how you have learned it.
 This allows you to integrate what you know.
 If you do not integrate and embrace what you learned, your experiences become incoherent and puzzling.

 Looking for a personal meaning means putting your experience in its context, trying to understand the reason this experience was meaningful, judging your action based on whether it led to the desire outcome, and finding out if another approach would have given a different, and perhaps better, outcome.